 - Trek distance: 4-5 km each side

-- Trek duration: 2 hours each side
+- Trek duration: 2 to 3 hours each side

 - Difficulty level: Moderate